ONLYOFFICE/document-builder-samples/README.md

 ## Running Python samples

- 1. Go to test directory:
+ 1. Execute `configure.py` with `--test python`:

     ```shell
+    python configure.py --test python
+    ```
+    Provide directory to Document Builder with `--dir` if necessary.

+    It is needed for generating auxiliary module containing the path to Document Builder.
+ 2. Go to test directory:

+    ```shell
     cd python/creating_basic_form
-    ```

- 2. If it is needed, edit path to builder directory at the beginning of the python script:

-    ```py
-    sys.path.append('C:/Program Files/ONLYOFFICE/DocumentBuilder')
     ```
  3. Run the script